alexrsagen/go-jwt-cracker/README.md

 It should be slightly faster than it's inspiration, as it uses a new goroutine for each generated and compared hash.
 Could be made faster if it was generating secrets in more than one goroutine.

-Feel free to create a pull request with an improvement or fix :smile:

 ## Usage
 ```
 Usage of go-jwt-cracker: